This edition is out of date. Please refer to the latest editon for accurate information.

 Students whose grade point average falls below 3.0 or 'B' (counting non- departmental incompletes as 2.0) for two consecutive terms will not be allowed to register for the new term until the Department has reviewed their work and decided whether or not they may continue in the program.

 Because Departmental funds are limited, graduate students are not allowed to use Departmental telephones or secretarial services.
-Graduate students may use the photocopy machine at the rate of .05/page (See Department Administrator for an I.D. number).
+Graduate students may use the photocopy machine.
+(See Department Administrator for an I.D. number).

-The normal course load for a full-time student holding a TA is three courses, plus any required courses in teaching.
+The normal semester course load for a full-time student holding a TA is three courses (9 credits) for letter grade, plus any required courses in teaching.

-Normal course load for full-time students not holding a TA (including fellows) is four courses (12 credits) for letter grade in the fall and spring terms.
+Normal semester course load for full-time students not holding a TA (including fellows) is four courses (12 credits) for letter grade.

 Students are to take this normal course load until the following Ph.D. requirements are met: